Tanzania Safari: Seduced by the Serengeti

 a pool of grunting, smelly hippos, alligators, Cape buffalo,

 warthogs, gemsbok, topi, and gazelles.
-The black rhino, however, is proving to be a no show, so for those keeping score, we miss one of the “big five”.
-The bird life is spectacular – vultures, cranes, storks, herons, ostriches, and my favorites – the stunning the lilac breasted roller, kori bustard, and the secretary bird.
+The black rhino, however, is proving to be a no-show, so for those keeping scores, we miss one of the “big five”.
+The birdlife is spectacular – vultures, cranes, storks, herons, ostriches, and my favorites – the stunning the lilac-breasted roller, kori bustard, and the secretary bird.

 Tanzania borders Kenya, so at one point when our head guide Yusuph says we are close to Kenya, I get the brilliant idea that it would be so cool to straddle both countries.
 It doesn’t take much to twist Yusuph’s arm and soon we are on our way to the guard station on the Tanzanian border.
 With a $50 bribe tucked into this pocket, the head honcho carrying an Uzi jumps in with us for a short drive to the border, marked by two stone pillars and with that, we line up with one foot in Kenya and one in Tanzania and have the photos to prove it!